CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/In-Service-System-Upgrade-ISSU.md

 Maintenance mode enables you to take a switch out of production to perform updates or troubleshoot issues.
 You can put all protocols or all interfaces in maintenance mode.

 {{%notice note%}}
-Cumulus Linux 5.13 and later provides new maintenance mode commands and deprecates the following commands provided in Cumulus Linux 5.12 and earlier:
+Cumulus Linux 5.13 and later provides new NVUE `nv set maintenance unit` commands and deprecates the `nv action enable system maintenance` commands provided in Cumulus Linux 5.12 and earlier:
-`nv action enable system maintenance mode`
-`nv action enable system maintenance ports`
-`nv action disable system maintenance mode`
-`nv action disable system maintenance ports`
-`nv show system maintenace`
 {{%/notice%}}

 ### Protocols